antzGames/Godot-Universal-Settings-Plugin/README.md

 This is an ultra minimalist demo of the plugin.
 Its only 4 lines of code!

+It uses the default theme of the project.

+You will need to set this scene as `Set as Main Scene` in the editor to run this demo.

 ```gdscript
 func _ready() -> void:
 	DebugMenu.style = DebugMenu.Style.VISIBLE_DETAILED